+607-5610384/5610361 (Postgraduate Office) pgfs@utm.my

 • Postgraduate Handbook for every academic session.

-• Information services provided by the Graduate School (SPS) and through the university’s web site.
+• Information services provided by the Graduate School (SPS) and through the university’s website.

 • Special programmes on career development conducted by the university to ensure students acquire necessary skills during their academic and future career.

-• Extensive library and other learning resources and facilities
+• Extensive library and other learning resources and facilities.

 21. Regulation of Assessment